tomy0000000/Coinc/README.md

 # Coon

 Coon is an Alfred workflow which do currency conversion by using live currency rates from Open Exchange Rates API.
-For a complete list of support currencies, see [Currencies](./Currencies.md).

-For comprehensive Installation and Usage, see [Wiki](../../wiki)
+For list of support currencies, Installation, Setup and Usage, see [Wiki](../../wiki)

 ## Credit & License